SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 [task-description]
 ## Description

-Write a program that calculates **how many solutions in natural numbers (including zero)** has the equation:
+Create a program that calculates **all possible solutions** to the equation:
+The value of each element can include 0 and must be an Integer.

 `x1 + x2 + x3 + x4 + x5 = n`

 ## Input
-- The input consists a single number - n - integer
+- The input consists a single number - n - (integer)

 ## Output
-- Print on the console the total number of solutions
+- Print out total number of solutions

 ## Example
 | **Input** | **Output** | **Comments** |